section-engineering-education/engineering-education/articles/grid-search/index.md

 We are successful in our grid search and identify the best parameters being 170 from C, 0.0003 from the epsilon values, and gamma as 0.008.

 ### Conclusion
 Since grid search attempts all possible combinations, it becomes a computationally expensive method.
 We have defined grid search and explored how it works through a simple Python example.

 There exist other optimization methods which vary in complexity and effectiveness.
 I hope to cover a few in the future.

-Until then, good luck!
+Until then, good luck, and happy coding!

-### References and Further Reading
+### References and further readings
 1. [Tuning the hyper-parameters of an estimator](https://scikit-learn.org/stable/modules/grid_search.html#grid-search)

 2. [sklearn.model_selection.GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)